-- Have him read aloud.
-This forces him to go slower, which gives him more time to process what he reads, which improves reading comprehension.
-Plus, he's not only seeing the words, he's hearing them, too.
+1. Have them read aloud.
+This encourages them to go slower, which gives them more time to process what they read and in turn improves reading comprehension.
+Plus, they're not only seeing the words — they're hearing them, too!
 You can also take turns reading aloud.

-- Provide the right kinds of books.
-Make sure your child gets lots of practice reading books that aren't too hard.
-She should recognize at least 90 percent of the words without any help.
-Stopping any more often than that to figure out a word makes it tough for her to focus on the overall meaning of the story.
+2. Provide books at the right level.
+Make sure your school-aged reader gets lots of practice reading books that aren't too hard.
+They should recognize at least 90 percent of the words without any help.
+Stopping any more often than that to figure out a word makes it tough for kids to focus on the overall meaning of the story.

-- Supplement class reading.
+5. Supplement their class reading.
 If your child's class is studying a particular theme, look for easy-to-read books or magazines on the topic.
-Some prior knowledge will help her make her way through tougher classroom texts and promote reading comprehension.
+Some prior knowledge will help them make their way through tougher classroom texts and promote reading comprehension.

-- Talk about what he's reading.
-This "verbal processing" helps him remember and think through the themes of the book.
+6. Talk about what they're reading.
+This "verbal processing" helps them remember and think through the themes of the book.
 Ask questions before, during, and after a session to encourage reading comprehension.
+(Read about all the questions you should ask during story time here!)
 For example:

 - Before: "What are you interested in about this book?
 What doesn't interest you?"

 - During: "What's going on in the book?
 Is it turning out the way you thought it would?
 What do you think will happen next?"

 - After: "Can you summarize the book?
 What did you like about it?
 What other books does it remind you of?"